 Interpretation: Values include emissions from domestic consumption, public and private investments as well as imports and exports of carbon embedded in goods and services traded with the rest of the world.
 Sustainable level correspond to an egalitarian distribution of the remaining carbon budget until 2050.
-Sources and series: wir2022.wid.world/methodology and Chancel (2021).
+Sources and series: wir 2022. wid. world/methodology and Chancel (2021).

 Figure 6.3b Historical and current emissions, and population by world region and six times higher than the 2°C sustainable level).
-In between these two extremes stand South and South-East Asia, at 2.6 tonnes per capita (40% of the current world average and 80% of the 2°C budget) and Latin America at 4.8 tonnes (70% of world average, 1.4 times the 2°C budget), followed by the Middle East and North Africa, East Asia, Europe, and Russia and Central Asia, whose averages fall in the 7.5-10 tonnes range (between one and 1.5 times the world average, and two to three times more than the 2°C sustainable level).
-Figure 6.3b compares historical emissions with current emissions of regional populations.
-The graph reveals that, while carbon inequalities between regions have declined recently (though China's share in current global emissions is significantly higher than its historical share), inequalities persist and are even more striking when compared with the population share of each region.
-Inequalities in average carbon emissions between regions are quite close to the inequality in average incomes between regions (see Figure 1.2a), but with notable differences: US average emissions are 3.2 times the world average, while its average income is three times the world average, and Europe's emissions are less than 1.5 times the world average while the income figure is close to two.
-There is a close link between per capita income and emissions, but this link is not perfect: certain regions are more effective than others in limiting emissions associated with a given level of income.
+In between these two extremes stand South and South-East Asia, at 2.6 tonnes per capita (40% of the current world average and 80% of the 2°C budget) and Latin America at 4.8 tonnes (70% of world average, 1.4 times the 2°C budget), followed by MENA, East Asia, Europe, and Russia and Central Asia, whose averages fall in the 7.5-10 tonnes range (between one and 1.5 times the world average, and two to three times more than the 2°C sustainable level).